sc-idevops/pandoc_resume/markdown/resume.md

 - General Administration
     - Assisted developers needing special access to systems we managed, or to provide logging information to help with debugging
-    - Update or create new Standard Operating Procedures in Confluence as we find workarounds to recurring issues.
+    - Updated or created over 40 new Standard Operating Procedures in Confluence.
     - Health checks and alerting for critical systems
-    - Automations for our own team's internal uses
+    - Administered Databricks workspaces and Apache Airflow data pipelines, implementing monitoring solutions that increased data processing reliability and reduced failed job incidents.

 ---